Beef Liver (Desiccated)

 Honest evidence assessment

-The nutrient content of beef liver is well-established food composition data — this is REAL nutrition.
+The nutrient content of beef liver is well-established food composition data — this is real nutrition.
 However, clinical trials specifically testing desiccated liver supplements for health outcomes are essentially nonexistent.
 Health claims rest on (1) the nutrients themselves having established benefits, and (2) traditional use across cultures — not modern interventional trial evidence.

 'Like supports like' marketing — not supported